Losing your hair? Don’t lose your self-esteem

 Contact us online today

-An itching head, it can feel as unpleasant as it can be unsightly.
+An itching head can feel as unpleasant as it can be unsightly.
 Scalp irritation is something that can strike us unexpectedly at any age and frustratingly linger, sometimes even for years.
 Like so many persistent health problems, there seems to be a maelstrom of possible reasons surrounding what causes an itchy head.
 For that reason, here at Julian Jay, we’re committed to giving our clients the clarity and guidance needed to ease their irritation. (more…)

 The Benefits of Profol Products for People Suffering Hair Loss